dustinpfister/blog_posts/_posts/vuejs-error.md

 layout: post
 categories: vuejs
 id: 461
-updated: 2019-06-03 22:13:51
+updated: 2021-02-13 11:41:44
-version: 1.8
+version: 1.9
 ---

 In todays post I will be writing about some quick examples that have to do with [vue error](https://vuejs.org/v2/api/#errorHandler) handers.
-A main global error handler can be set at the global config object of the Vue global.
-However these kinds of errors can only catch rendering errors, so there is a need to also use plain old native javaScript as a way to catch errors in general.
+A main global error handler can be set at the global config object of the Vue global, however these kinds of errors can only catch rendering errors, so there is a need to also use plain old native javaScript as a way to catch errors in general also.
+So this post will be on handling Errors in vuejs, but I think I should also touch base on the subject in general with native javaScript also while I am at it.

 <!-- more -->